Wailing woman: Television and documentary

 After Gladiator, television composers were inspired to use the vocal effect for shows like Rome (2005-2007), a series which periodically used the mourning woman vocal effect throughout.
 Spartacus (2010-2013) and Gods of the Arena (2011) included the wailing vocals as a recurring theme.
 Further, numerous historical documentaries in the 2000s which covered ancient Western civilizations, like Rome and ancient Greece, and Middle Eastern locales, have also featured wailing.

 Baraka (1992) used the track "The Host of Seraphim" by Dead Can Dance, which features Lisa Gerrard's wailing vocals.
 Home (2009), an environmental-themed documentary, has also used female wailing in the soundtrack.

 Video games

-The wailing woman vocals made its way into video games in the 2000s, where it was predominantly featured in the Prince of Persia franchise and World of Warcraft, with some moderate usage in Metal Gear, Resident Evil, Halo, and The Legend of Zelda.
+The wailing woman vocals made its way into video games in the 2000s, where it was predominantly featured in the Prince of Persia franchise and World of Warcraft, with some moderate usage in Metal Gear, Resident Evil, Halo, Diablo and The Legend of Zelda.